 If your property has been identified as high or medium flood risk, homeowners have been notified of eligibility and terms of the program.
-This program is scheduled to run 2019-2021, and homes have been assigned a funding year based on location in the city.
+This program is scheduled to run 2019-2021.
+If you have any questions, contact Woodbury’s Engineering Department at 651-714-3593.

-Participants have until July 1 of their program year to complete the application below.
+Participants have until July 1 to submit the form below.
 After city approval, they have until Dec.
-31 of the following year to complete the work and request reimbursement.
+31, 2022, year to complete the work and request reimbursement.
 Work completed prior to city approval will not be eligible for cost share reimbursement.
 This program is considered taxable income by the IRS.

 - Department of Homeland Security: Make a Plan

 - Department of Natural Resources: Atlas 14 in Minnesota

 - NOAA Atlas 14 Point Precipitation Frequency Estimates